Law Office of Michelle Ball Big 5 Offenses,Discipline,Ed 48900s Continuation School After Expulsion? Is It Mandatory?

 Parents can usually place an expelled student in a private or charter school — if they can get in

-Attendance at Designated School Not Usually Mandatory
+Attendance at Designated School Not Usually Mandatory to Meet Expulsion Order Terms

 Expulsion Must Be Revealed When Trying to Enroll

-Placement Exceptions May Be Made
+Placement Exceptions May Be Made, But Try BEFORE the Hearing

 Meeting at round table- graphic